-Definitely, a car accident can cause a pinched nerve.
+Yes, it is definitely possible for a car accident to cause a pinched nerve.

 Pinched nerves can cause excruciating pain.
 Sometimes, victims even require surgery to fix their issues, as simple rest and physical therapy are not enough.

 Pinched nerves occur when your tissue applies too much force to the surrounding nerve, causing it to become squeezed or compressed.
 Pinched nerves can happen almost anywhere in your body, but the most common areas are the neck and back.